L-A-Sandhu/CNN-Image-Classification-and-Benchmarking/README.md

-# CNN Model Training and Testing Framework
+# CNN Model Training and Testing Framework for Image Classification

-This repository provides a comprehensive framework for training and testing Convolutional Neural Network (CNN) models for image classification tasks.
-The framework supports multiple state-of-the-art CNN architectures, data augmentation, class balancing, and evaluation of model performance with various metrics such as accuracy, F1-score, precision, and recall.
+This repository offers a complete framework for training, testing, and benchmarking Convolutional Neural Network (CNN) models for **image classification**.
+It supports multiple state-of-the-art **pre-trained CNN architectures** and provides tools for **data augmentation**, **class balancing**, and advanced **performance evaluation metrics** like accuracy, F1-score, precision, and recall.
+Ideal for researchers and developers looking to quickly test and benchmark CNN models.

-## Features
+## Key Features

-- **Multiple CNN Architectures**: Supports popular pre-trained models such as ConvNeXtXLarge, DenseNet201, EfficientNetB7, InceptionResNetV2, and many more.
+- **Support for Multiple CNN Architectures**: Train and test with popular pre-trained models like ConvNeXtXLarge, DenseNet201, EfficientNetB7, InceptionResNetV2, and many more for image classification tasks.
-- **Class Balancing**: Automatically generates class weights to handle imbalanced datasets.
+- **Automatic Class Balancing**: Automatically generates class weights to manage imbalanced datasets and enhance CNN model accuracy.
-- **Data Augmentation**: Includes advanced augmentation techniques like rotation, shear, zoom, and horizontal flips.
+- **Advanced Data Augmentation**: Apply augmentation techniques like rotation, shear, zoom, and horizontal flips to improve model generalization during image classification.
-- **Callbacks**: Integrated support for early stopping, model checkpoints, and learning rate reduction.
+- **Integrated Callbacks for Efficient Training**: Supports early stopping, model checkpoints, and learning rate reduction to optimize deep learning model training.
-- **Threshold Adjustment**: Fine-tune prediction thresholds to improve performance.
+- **Threshold Adjustment**: Fine-tune prediction thresholds to improve classification performance in deep learning models.
-- **Training History Visualization**: Save training history plots for accuracy and loss.
+- **Training History Visualization**: Automatically save training history plots for accuracy and loss metrics, enabling easy performance monitoring.

 ## Supported Architectures

+This framework supports multiple **state-of-the-art CNN architectures**, allowing users to train and test models on various pre-trained architectures known for **image classification** performance.
+The following architectures are supported:

 - ConvNeXtXLarge
 - DenseNet201
 - EfficientNetB7